glycerine/nanomsgardvark/README.rst

 rnanomsg is an R binding for nanomsg (http://nanomsg.org/).

 rnanomsg was initially derived from the rzmq bindings for ZeroMQ by Whit Armstrong (https://github.com/armstrtw/rzmq).
 While rnanomsg has diverged significantly, some (most) of the docs are yet to be ported from zmq to nanomsg yet.
-In general the rnanomsg calls match the original nanomsg C calls exactly, so the nanomsg documentation is most useful.
+In general the rnanomsg calls match the original nanomsg C calls exactly, so the nanomsg documentation (http://nanomsg.org/documentation.html) is extremely relevant and most useful.

 Features
 ========